bengitiger/example-erp-laravel-bootstrap/README.md

 * [Laravel Homestead][laravel-homestead-link]

-## Contributing

-To contribute to the system, access the [CONTRIBUTING.md][contributing-md-link] file.

 ## How to use

 Access the [wiki][wiki-link].
 If you want to save the Wiki, run the command bellow.